cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 ## Package locally from source

-After cloning run in your terminal:
+After [cloning the repo locally](#cloning-the-radicle-vscode-repo-repo-locally) and changing into the cloned repo's directory, run in your terminal:

 ```sh
 npx vsce package --no-dependencies